 Villas in Sardinia

 Cloudless skies, deep waters and miles of mesmerising coastline are the main allure of an astounding destination that will make you fall in love the minute you step your foot on it.
-Located in the middle of the waters of the Mediterranean, Sardinia is an incredible island popular for its turquoise and vivid green waters and pearly white sandy beaches.
+Located in the middle of the waters of the Mediterranean, Sardinia is an incredible island popular for its turquoise, vivid green waters, pearly white sandy beaches and, of course, the beachfront villas in Sardinia, which allow you to enjoy all that beauty from up close.
 The Costa Esmeralda, from Baja Sardinia to Porto Rondo is dotted with picture-perfect beaches, secluded coves and stunning bays including Spiaggia del Principe, Capriccioli or Pevero Beach.
-Beyond from the Costa Esmeralda, there are more Caribbean-style beaches such as Cala Luna, Cala Mariolu, Spiaggia di Cala Pira, Spiaggia la Pelosa or Cala Domestica to name a few.
-The list is countless and the beaches are just there waiting to be ticked off travellers’ bucket lists!
+Beyond the Costa Esmeralda, there are more Caribbean-style beaches such as Cala Luna, Cala Mariolu, Spiaggia di Cala Pira, Spiaggia la Pelosa or Cala Domestica to name a few.
+On the northwest coast of Sardinia, there is also Alghero, with incredible beaches that are worth visiting.
+If you have already decided to visit this city and its beaches, we recommend you to see the holiday rentals and lettings in Alghero available.
+The list is endless and the beaches are just there waiting to be ticked off travellers’ bucket lists!

 Did you know that Spiaggia Ira was named after Ira von Fürstenberg, becoming the only beach named after a person?